ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ## Run the reconciler ##

-Ensure that the values in your `.env` file match the values used in the setup of the control plane.
+1. Ensure that the values in your `.env` file match the values used in the setup of the control plane.

+2. Decide which mode you want to run in:

+   - `NILE_RECONCILER_MODE=S3`: (default) great for kicking the tires, provision a fake "database" in AWS that is actually just an S3 bucket under the hood.
+In contrast to above, creating an S3 bucket is very quick.

+     ```bash
+     export NILE_RECONCILER_MODE=S3
+     ```

+   - `NILE_RECONCILER_MODE=DB`: provision a MySQL database in AWS, useful for realistic demos.
+AWS can take a few minutes to provision these resources.

+     ```bash
+     export NILE_RECONCILER_MODE=DB
+     ```

-Next, there are several ways to run the reconciler, each described in the following sections:
+There are several ways to run the reconciler, each described in the following sections:

 - [Using yarn](#using-yarn)
 - [Executable binary](#executable-binary)